1MrazorT1/Epidemy-Simulation/README.md

 ## Project Description
 This project simulates the spread of an epidemic within a city.
 Two approaches were used: a monothread simulation and a multithread one.
 Using various mechanisms such as inter-process communication, shared memory, and threading.
 The goal is to model citizen roles and their interactions to manage and mitigate the contamination.

+## Commits History
+To view the full history of commits on this project, please make sure that you are on the homepage of the projecture's gitlab repository.
+Once you enter any of the folders, you will no longer be able to see them because the organization of the root happened at late stages of development.

 ## Setup and Execution
 ### Prerequisites
 - A Linux environment (for ncurses or graphical libraries).